Icon Nutrition Outline Food

 chicken jerky strips

-Don’t trust store-bought rawhides, which often have a ton of additives and preservatives?
+Don’t trust store-bought rawhide, which often has a ton of additives and preservatives?
 Homemade chicken jerky strips are a perfect replacement.
-This grain-free recipe is a much healthier alternative and very easy to make.
-Store them in an air-tight container in the fridge for up to two weeks (if they last that long!).
+This grain-free recipe is a much healthier alternative to rawhide and very easy to make.
+Store them in an airtight container in the refrigerator for up to two weeks (if they last that long!)

 Ingredients